pxlprfct/xp-farm/notes/NOTES.md

 Empty corner: The player plays in a corner square.
 Empty side: The player plays in a middle square on any of the 4 sides.

+# Pomodoro 2
+- Advance a board
+- Able to move one board at a time
+- Able to detect a winner